jeregon1/Windows11-Xbox-Controller-Wake/README.md

 ### ⭐ **Star the GitHub repo**
 ### Share it with PC gaming communities
 ### Open issues or request features

+If this project saved you time or solved a problem, consider supporting development:
+- Buy Me a Coffee: https://buymeacoffee.com/socal370xs

 I built this because I wanted console behavior on Windows, and I know many others do too.